I.F.T. (Breaking Bad): Plot

 In a flashback, (Note: During the events of "Negro y Azul".)
 Tortuga is visited by Juan Bolsa at a bar.
 Led to the back by Juan, he is attacked by Leonel and Marco Salamanca for being a DEA informant and decapitated with a machete.

 Walter White moves back into the house against Skyler White's will.
 Walter Jr. is thrilled, but Skyler calls the police in an attempt to have Walt thrown out.
 The police tell her that they cannot do anything without a court order; when one policeman asks Skyler about any possible illegal activity Walt may have been involved in, to serve as legal basis for throwing him out, Skyler declines to mention his drug manufacturing.
 Later, Skyler meets with her attorney.
-After she is assured that everything she says is confidential under attorney-client privilege, she admits that Walt is a meth distributor; her attorney advises her to sue him for divorce, and tell the police, but Skyler tearfully declines, saying that she does not want Walter Jr. to find out that his father is a criminal, especially given the likelihood that Walt's lung cancer will kill him in the near future.
+After she is assured that everything she says is confidential under attorney-client privilege, she admits that Walt is a meth manufacturer; her attorney advises her to sue him for divorce, and tell the police, but Skyler tearfully declines, saying that she does not want Walter Jr. to find out that his father is a criminal, especially given the likelihood that Walt's lung cancer will kill him in the near future.
 Later on, at work, Skyler begins an affair with Ted Beneke.

 Jesse Pinkman is still having trouble coming to terms with Jane Margolis's death but has moved back into his house.
 Saul Goodman comes by, asking Jesse to try to convince Walt to get back into drug manufacturing; Jesse dismissively says he will handle it.
 However, later on, he chooses to cook a batch himself.

 Leonel and Marco steal a minivan, bringing Hector Salamanca with them to a meeting with Gus Fring and Juan Bolsa.
 Gus says that they cannot kill Walter now, as he is doing business with him; once Gus's business with him is done, however, he will let them kill Walter.

 Hank Schrader is still stressed and provokes a fight at a bar.
 He uses his status as a DEA agent to prevent the others at the bar from attacking him.

 Walt shows the money he has earned to Skyler, in an attempt to get her to accept it, as he says it will help with the mortgage and Walter Jr.'s college tuition.
-He asks her to at least think about it; however, when she gets home from work later, in an attempt to get Walt to distance himself, she says, "I fucked Ted".
+He asks her to at least think about it; however, when she gets home from work later, in an attempt to get Walt to distance himself, she tells him that she had sex with Ted.